Mainly dry weather likely to prevail in most parts of country: PMD

-Mainly dry weather is expected in most parts, while cold in hilly areas of the country during the next twelve hours.
-However, rain is expected at isolated places in upper Khyber Pakhtunkhwa and Gilgit Baltistan.
+Mainly dry weather is expected in most parts, while hot in southern parts of the country during the next twelve hours.

+However, light rainwind/thunderstorm is likely at isolated places in upper Khyber Pakhtunkhwa, Gilgit Baltistan, Kashmir and its adjoining hilly areas.

 Temperatures of some major cities recorded this morning:

-Islamabad eleven degree centigrade, Lahore seventeen, Karachi twenty-two, Peshawar sixteen, Quetta eight, Gilgit five, Murree nine and Muzaffarabad twelve degree centigrade.
+Islamabad sixteen degree centigrade, Lahore and Karachi twenty-two.
+Peshawar nineteen, Quetta five , Gilgit nine, Murree thirteen and Muzaffarabad fourteen degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Srinagar, Jammu, Anantnag and Shopian, cold and dry in Leh, Pulwama and Baramula.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cloudy weather with chances of rain-thunderstorm is expected in Srinagar, Leh, Pulwama and Baramula while partly cloudy in Jammu, Anantnag and Shopian.

 Temperature recorded this morning: